 There are various ways to use filters, and how you use filters depends in part on the employee fields in your dataset.

-For example, if you want to filter by the HR department, then you would:
+For example, if you want to filter by the VP role, then you would:

-Next, if you want to find all employees with the last name “Smith” within the HR department you would add another filter, like this:
+Next, if you want to find all employees with the first name “Chris” and are in the VP role you would add another filter, like this:

 Filters were designed to save you time and empower you to make the most out of your org charts by allowing you to find the information you need fast.
 In this example, you can see how filters allow you to find the data you need within your org chart without actually changing the structure of your document.